 Please note that grades obtained after the time of application cannot be included in the assessment of grade level.

-For more information about the individual courses, click here.
+For more information about the individual courses, go to kursuskatalog.au.dk/en.

-At the University of Aarhus, you are in close contact with researchers in a way that you rarely experience at other universities.
-The door to the professor’s office is always open if you need clarification of the study material, and you are encouraged to ask questions at lectures and during exercises.
-We make heavy demands on your academic skills and independence.
-In return, you gain considerable benefits in the form of academic challenges and scientific knowledge, in addition to broad competences.
+At both the Department of Chemistry and Aarhus University, the lecturers are active researchers, which means that you are presented with the newest research.
+You are also in close contact with the lecturers/researchers in a way that you rarely experience at other universities.
+The doors to the professors’ offices are always open if you need clarification of the study material, and you are encouraged to ask questions at lectures and during exercises.
+For our programme, there are heavy demands to your academic skills and independence.
+In return, however, you gain considerable benefits in the form of academic challenges and scientific knowledge, in addition to broad competences.

 The teaching at the university focuses on independence, critical thinking and collaboration.
 Part of the teaching is in the form of lectures that introduce new angles to the material compared with the textbooks.
 The theoretical and practical exercises take place in smaller groups where you study relevant issues in depth.
-Depending on your choice of specialisation, your main forms of study and work involve laboratory work and the use of advanced experimental equipment such as laser, NMR and X-ray methodologies, as well as computer modelling.
+Depending on your choice of specialisation, your main forms of study and work involve laboratory work and the use of advanced experimental equipment, such as NMR and X-ray methodologies and computer modelling.
 The varied forms of teaching, collaboration in groups and the opportunity for close scientific dialogue with the researchers provide you with general competences that are in great demand in the global job market.
 These competences include abstract, critical and independent thinking, analytical skills and strategic planning.
 You can use these skills in many contexts – even in jobs you didn’t know you were qualified for.

 The teaching is divided into two semesters per year.
-For an example of a course calendar, go to: http://studerende.au.dk/en/
+Learn more about the semester dates here.

-If you have the necessary skills and interest, you have the option of applying
+If you are interested and have the necessary skills, you have the option of applying

 for admission to the PhD programme.
 You can apply when you have completed your

-Bachelor’s degree and one year of your Master’s degree or when you have completed your Master’s degree.
+Bachelor’s degree and one year of your Master’s degree, or when you have completed your Master’s degree.
 In the PhD programme, you start working on a research project and are gradually trained through courses and personal guidance to become a researcher.
-For more information, click here or read examples of current research projects at the Department of Chemistry.

 -experienced, photographed and filmed by the students themselves.